Life in the Residence Hall

 Who’s who in the residence halls…

 Part-time and full-time student life professionals with two or more years experience in Residence Life.
 RDs supervise Community Advisors (CAs) and students.
 Student contact occurs primarily through informal counseling, educational and social programs, discipline administration, and friendships with residents.
-Resident Directors leave their doors open often and seek to build relationships with every member of their residence halls.
-Every week of the academic year, one Resident Director is on call 24 hours per day to respond to crisis situations.
+Residence Directors often leave their doors open and seek to build relationships with every member of their residence halls.
+Every week of the academic year, a Residence Director is on call 24 hours per day to respond to emergencies.

 Community Advisors (CAs):